Home » Cakes & Cupcakes » Moist Olive Oil Rosemary Cake

 • 1/2 tsp salt

-• 1 Tbsp icing/confectioners sugar, to dust over finished cake
+• 1 Tbsp powdered sugar, to dust over finished cake

-• With the beater running on low-medium speed, slowly drizzle in the olive oil in a steady stream to emulsify, about 50 seconds in total.
+• Emulsify the olive oil: With the beater running on low-medium speed, slowly drizzle in the olive oil in a steady stream while beating for about 50 seconds until fully emulsified.

-• Pour in the milk and vanilla extract.
+• Add the milk and vanilla: Pour in the milk and vanilla extract.
 Beat for 15 seconds until well combined.
 Scrape down the sides if needed.

-• Add flour, baking powder, and finely chopped rosemary.
-Beat until incorporated, about 15 seconds, do not over-mix, just until it’s incorporated into a smooth batter and no lumps of flour remain.
+• Incorporate dry ingredients: Add flour, baking powder, salt and the finely chopped rosemary.
+Beat for about 15 seconds, just until incorporated into a smooth batter.
+Do not over-mix.
 Scrape down the sides.

-• Pour batter into the prepared baking pan.
-Smoothing out the top.
+• Transfer batter to the pan: Pour the batter into the prepared baking pan, smoothing out the top.

-• Bake for 30-35 minutes, until a toothpick inserted into the middle, comes out clean and it’s lightly golden on top.
+• Bake the cake: Bake for 30-35 minutes or until a toothpick inserted into the middle comes out clean and the top is lightly golden.

-• Remove from the oven and allow the cake to cool in the pan for 10 minutes.
+• Cool the cake: Remove from the oven and allow the cake to cool in the pan for 10 minutes.
+Carefully transfer the cake to a wire rack to cool completely.

-• Dust over a light layer of icing sugar using a fine mesh sieve.
+• Dust & serve: Dust over a light layer of icing sugar using a fine mesh sieve.
+Slice and enjoy!

 Notes